CSCfi/csc-user-guide/docs/computing/running/creating-job-scripts-mahti.md

 ```
 #SBATCH --gres=nvme:<local_storage_space_per_node>
 ```
 The amount of space is given in GB (with a maximum of 3800 GB per node).
 For example, to request 100 GB of storage, use option `--gres=nvme:100`.
 The local storage reservation is on a per node basis.
+Use the environment variable $LOCAL_SCRATCH in your batch job scripts to access the local storage on each node.

 Multiple resources can be requested with a comma-separated list.
 Request both GPU and local storage: